 This training must be completed within 90 days of initial hire AND at least annually thereafter.

 You must maintain evidence of training completion.
-There are certificates of completion included on the CMS Medicare Part C & D Fraud, Waste, and Abuse Training and General Compliance training located on the Medicare Learning Network.
-The PDF version does not have a certificate of completion; you must make your own or maintain some kind of log.
+The PDF 2019 versions do not have certificates of completion; you must make your own or maintain some kind of log.

 - Code of Conduct

 You must provide either a carrier’s Code of Conduct or your own comparable Code of Conduct to all employees.

 You must distribute that Code of Conduct within 90 days of hire and at least annually thereafter, and when there are updates to the Code of Conduct.

 - OIG and GSA Exclusion List Screenings